pydantic/pydantic/docs/usage/schema.md

     def __modify_pydantic_core_schema__(
         self, source: Type[Any], handler: Callable[[], core_schema.CoreSchema]
     ) -> core_schema.CoreSchema:
+        if not self.alphabet:
+            raise ValueError('Alphabet may not be empty')
         schema = handler()  # get the CoreSchema from the type / inner constraints if schema['type'] != 'str':
             raise TypeError('RestrictCharacters can only be applied to strings')